 The majority of our sample does not have IR detections beyond MIRI.
-Therefore, the PAH mass fractions are inferred solely based on UV to mid-IR (MIRI) data.
-As a validity check for the derived {\qpah} parameters, we perform two tests, as follows.
+Therefore, the PAH mass fractions were inferred solely based on UV to mid-IR (MIRI) data.
+As a validity check for the derived {\qpah} parameters, we performed two tests, as follows.

 We compare the {\qpah} values for a sample of 18 galaxies at $z=0.7-0.9$ that have significant ($>3\sigma$) detections at 15 and 25.5{\um}.
-As shown in the right panel of Figure~\ref{fig:qpah-test}, $z=0.9$ is the highest redshift that our longest-wavelength band (F2550W) traces the part of the SED that is dominated by the continuum dust emission, and not that of PAHs.
+As is shown in the right panel of Figure~\ref{fig:qpah-test}, $z=0.9$ is the highest redshift that our longest-wavelength band (F2550W) traces the part of the SED that is dominated by the continuum dust emission, and not that of PAHs.
 At $z=0.7-0.9$, the F1500W filter traces the $7-8${\um} PAH complex.
-Therefore, the ratio of F1500W to F2550W fluxes traces the PAH to warm dust emission, which, in theory, is expected to scale with the PAH-to-dust mass fraction (i.e., {\qpah}).
-As shown in the left panel of Figure~\ref{fig:qpah-test}, the derived {\qpah} values from the SED fits are highly correlated with the F1500W to F2550W flux ratio, with a Pearson correlation coefficient of 0.71 (p-value $\ll1$).
+Therefore, the ratio of F1500W to F2550W fluxes traces the PAH to warm dust emission, which, in theory, is expected to scale with the PAH-to-dust mass fraction (i.e. {\qpah}).
+As is shown in the left panel of Figure~\ref{fig:qpah-test}, the derived {\qpah} values from the SED fits are highly correlated with the F1500W to F2550W flux ratio, with a Pearson correlation coefficient of 0.71 (p-value $\ll1$).

 As {\qpah} depends on both the PAH mass and the mass of the other dust grains, the parameter may be uncertain in the absence of far-IR data.
 There are 38 SMILES galaxies with ALMA 1.1\,mm (band 6) detection from one of the deepest ALMA extragalactic surveys, ASPECS \citep{walter16}.
 Five of these also have 3\,mm detections (band 3).
 We compare the derived {\qpah} of this sample including and excluding ALMA data in Figure~\ref{fig:qpah-alma}.
 There is no systematic difference in {\qpah} within the uncertainties.
 Given the luminosity range of these galaxies, this is in agreement with previous studies that showed PAHs as good tracers of IR luminosity in relatively bright (and non-ULIRG) galaxies \citep{reddy12a,shipley16}.
 Therefore, we conclude that our derived {\qpah} values are robust even without far-IR data under our fitting assumptions.